dsoto/WP19/outline.md

     - Atamali and Kensio with average loads at 11 and 6 percent of the design have theoretical specific fuel consumptions (SFC) of 460 ml per kVA-hour and 970 ml per kVA-hour.
     - This operation could increase wear and tear on the generator, increasing maintenance costs and downtime.

+- The operating costs are well above the tariffs
+    - Customers pay 5 cents or less per kWh and many meters don't function
+    - The observed marginal costs due to fuel well exceed this

+- The figure shows the ideal specific fuel consumption.
+    - It assumes the fuel consumption matches the data sheet
+    - In practice, we expect wear and tear to reduce the efficiency of the generator.

+- The observed average specific fuel consumption can be estimated from fuel logs.
+    - Atamali fuel logs show 30 liters of fuel being used each day.
+    - The mean kWh per day on days where the grid operates is 15 kWh.
+    - This results in a specific fuel consumption of 2 liters per kWh.
+    - This is far above the our ideal fuel consumption estimate for Atamali.
+    - At 1 USD per liter for diesel, this is a marginal cost of 2 USD per kWh
+    - Tariffs in the area are below 5 cents per kWh so the electricity is almost completely subsidized

 ![](./plots/specific_fuel_consumption_duration.png)

 # Discussion